openxla/stablehlo/stablehlo/integrations/python/stablehlo/savedmodel/README.md

 The above API depends on

 * MLIR Python bindings: To express an MLIR module.
-* TensorFlow: To save the TF saved model artifacts.
+* TensorFlow: Only used to work with TF saved model artifacts.

 ## Testing